Or search by topic

 Charlie drew a tree diagram to help him to work it out:

 He put a tick by all the outcomes that included at least one head.

 How could Charlie use his tree diagram to work out the probability of getting at least one head?

 How could he use it to work out the probability of getting no heads?

 What do you notice about these two probabilities?

-Imagine choosing a ball from this bag and then replacing it.
+Imagine choosing a ball from this bag (which contains six red balls and four blue balls) and then replacing it.